Strippit Houdaille

 Never,

-Rub Circuit Board-Contacts
+Rub Circuit Board-Contacts with Anything Remotely

-Or You Will Rub-Off The Very Thin Gold-Coating,
+Abrasive!
+Or You Will Rub-Off the Very

-And Permanently Ruin The Circuit Board!!!
+Thin Gold-Coating and Permanently Ruin Circuit Board!!!

 I have Updated this